“Nani?!” Japanese Anime Phrases You’ll Hear In Every Show

 Step 3: Watch the episode in shorter clips without subtitles or with Japanese subtitles (if available).
 See how many words you learned pop up, and write down words you catch and don’t know to look up later.

-Step 4: Add your new vocab to your flashcard app for review later, and practice making a sentence or two with some of the new words and grammar you learned.
-Look online for help if you need.
+Step 4: Add useful new vocabulary to your flashcard app for later review, then practise making a sentence or two with the words and grammar you learnt.
+Check a reliable dictionary or example source when you need help.

 Step 5: Repeat, repeat, repeat.
 Keep going until it becomes easier and your vocab grows!